sdcb/chats/README_EN.md

 注意：
 Note:
 - Any other model providers not listed above can also be accessed through Chats as long as they comply with the OpenAI Chat Completion API protocol.
-- Azure OpenAI's o3/o4-mini models use the Response API protocol instead of the Chat Completion API protocol, and support features such as thought summary and thought process.
+- Azure OpenAI's o3/o4-mini/gpt-5 series models use the Response API protocol instead of the Chat Completion API protocol, and support features such as thought summary and thought process.
 - Google AI's Gemini model uses the native Google Gemini API protocol.